NautheraServiceAccount

 Type: string | Optional

-A human-readable name for this service account.
-Used in audit logs and the admin UI.
-If omitted, the resource name is used.
+Human-readable name for the service account, used in audit logs and admin UI.
+Defaults to the resource name if omitted.

 Type: []string | Required

-The OAuth2 scopes this service account is permitted to request.
-The applicable ClusterAuthPolicy and/or namespace-scoped AuthPolicy may further restrict which scopes are actually granted.
+OAuth2 scopes this service account is permitted to request.

 Type: object | Optional